mincerafter42/mincerafter42.github.io/other-web-sites.md

 - ![](/assets/caveofdragonflies-banner.jpg){:style="float:right"}
 [The Cave of Dragonflies](https://dragonflycave.com), a website I found in the early 2010s.
 It is very much a Pokémon website, with info about Pokémon games as well as interactive content utilising the power of JavaScript, and a bit about websites themselves.
 This was great for early-2010s me because they lived and breathed Pokémon.
 Breathing Pokémon may have been unhealthy for my respiratory system.
-- {:style="clear:right"} [Ultimate List of ASCII Art Sites](https://web.archive.org/web/20010406061744if_/http://www.geocities.com:80/SoHo/2695/links.htm), a cool piece of Internet history. (**Disclaimer**: I have not viewed all of the linked ASCII art; some of it may be objectionable)
+- {:style="clear:right"} [Ultimate List of ASCII Art Sites](https://web.archive.org/web/20010406061744if_/http://www.geocities.com:80/SoHo/2695/links.htm), a cool piece of Internet history. (**Disclaimer**: I have not viewed all of the linked ASCII art; some of it may need warnings)

 ## It's the World Wide Web
 {:.no_toc}